ckrickyh/ckrickyh/README.md

 ## My Journey

-- 🌲 As a tree specialist, I developed advanced data management solutions for large areas, using Python for GIS analysis, automation, and interactive web mapping.
+- 🌲 As an arborist, I developed advanced data management solutions for large areas, using Python for GIS analysis, automation, and interactive web mapping.
 - 📈 Built tools for my team, including automated WhatsApp reminders for field tasks, and web-based mapping dashboards to streamline work across thousands of trees.
 - 🏆 I am a tree management professional and a passionate problem solver and builder, with a strong technical foundation.